harrycresswell/harry/content/page/uses.md

 I use [IFTTT](https://ifttt.com/) to send emails to myself, reminding me to do things that happen periodically.
 Things like updating the masked email address I use on this site.
 Or sending out my newsletter.
 Both of these things I only do once a month, so they’re easy to forget without IFTTT.

+[Mailwip](https://mailwip.com/) allows you to send and receive emails using unlimited addresses from your own domain.
+I use it with clients who wish to send emails using a business domain name from their personal Gmail account.

 I also use [Zapier](https://zapier.com/) (similar to IFTTT), mostly to pass form submissions to spreadsheets.

 [QuickTime Player](https://support.apple.com/en-gb/guide/quicktime-player/welcome/mac) seems to be the most stable app for creating offline screen recordings I can find.